 Helena Bonham Carter (who plays Bellatrix Lestrange in the film adaptations) once stated that “imperfection is underrated.”
 Through the Harry Potter series we learn to embrace our failures as well as our successes as the characters take their time learning that they are not defined by their mistakes.
 Rowling does not set out to provide us with pretty and perfect role models; Harry is stubborn and refuses to ask for help, and he frequently takes his frustrations out on those closest to him.
 Hermione is a know-it-all and maddeningly superior.
 Ron suffers from an inferiority complex, nurtured first from five older brothers, then a best friend who frequently outshines him.

 Even the infallible Dumbledore, by the final novel, falls from grace in Harry’s eyes.
-In Deathly Hallows, the betrayal of trust from beyond the grave is markedly different from Dumbledore’s conversation with Harry in Chapter 37 of Order of the Phoenix when he reveals all he knows about the connection between Harry and Voldemort.
-In the final novel Harry is forced to realise that his hero was human; extraordinary, but human nonetheless.
+In Deathly Hallows, the betrayal of trust from beyond the grave is markedly different from Dumbledore’s conversation with Harry in chapter 37 of Order of the Phoenix when he reveals all he knows about the connection between Harry and Voldemort.
+In the final novel Harry is forced to realize that his hero was human; extraordinary, but human nonetheless.

 I would argue that Hermione Granger is one of the most important characters to have come out of the genre of children’s and young adult literature.
-The characteristics that endear her to us are not those which are held in the highest regard by modern society; she is very intelligent, loyal and brave (as we would expect from a Griffindor), stubborn and superior.
+The characteristics that endear her to us are not those which are held in the highest regard by modern society; she is very intelligent, loyal and brave (as we would expect from a Gryffindor), stubborn and superior.
 Hermione is not beautiful.
 When we meet her she has buck teeth and frizzy hair and she is teased by her female peers because of her looks.

 Hermione succeeds where her peers fail in attracting the attentions of international Quidditch player Victor Krum in Goblet of Fire.
 And he asks her out, of all places, in the library.
-This is a point where young girls can rally around an imperfect heroine who succeeds where other girls fail – just by being herself.
+This is a point where young girls can rally around an imperfect heroine who succeeds where other girls fail- just by being herself.